Davidobot/BetterJoy/README.md

 # How to use
 1. Connect pro controller via bluetooth/usb
-1. Install ViGEm drivers
+1. Install drivers
     1. Run *!
-Install ViGEm Driver (Run as Admin).bat*
+Driver Install (Run as Admin).bat*
 1. Run BetterJoyForCemu.exe
     1. If the controller recongised, the first LED should light up.
+    1. If running for the first time, things might glitch out - just close BetterJoyForCemu normally and restart your computer for the drivers to take effect.
     1. If not, see the __Problems__ section.
+1. Minimise BetterJoyForCemu.
 1. Start Cemu and ensure CemuHook has the controller selected.
     1. If using Joycons, CemuHook will detect two controllers - each will give all buttons, but choosing one over the other just chooses preference for which hand to use for gyro controls.
 1. Go into *Input Settings*, choose XInput as a source and assign buttons normally.